09 April 2024

 This route is available to skilled migrants with a job offer from a UK employer which holds an appropriate sponsor licence (see below).
 Critically, employers must only sponsor migrant workers where there is a genuine vacancy and must keep documents to show that this is the case.

-• be a genuine vacancy;
+• there must be a genuine vacancy for the role;

 There can be significant costs associated with Skilled Worker visas and these costs (together with the visa processing times) need to be factored into recruitment processes.

-A Skilled Worker visa can be issued for an initial period of up to five years but, provided the individual continues to meet the eligibility requirements, they can apply to extend their visa as many times as they like.
+A Skilled Worker visa can be issued for an initial period of up to five years but, provided the individual continues to meet the eligibility requirements, individuals can apply to extend their visa as many times as they like.
 This route also allows the individual to apply for Indefinite Leave to Remain (i.e. the permanent right to live and work in the UK without restriction) after five years, provided various criteria have been met.

 Global Business Mobility (Senior or Specialist Worker)

-Global Business Mobility (Senior or Specialist Worker) staff can stay in the UK for a period of up to five years in any six year period (or nine years in any ten year period if they are a ‘higher earner’ (earning over £73,900 per year)).
-Time spent in the UK under this route does not count towards the qualifying period needed to obtain Indefinite Leave to Remain.
+Global Business Mobility (Senior or Specialist Worker) staff can stay in the UK for a period of up to five years in any six-year period or nine years in any ten year period if they are a ‘higher earner’ (earning over £73,900 per year).

 Sponsorship